+'''

-''' public void onShutdown(@Observes @Destroyed WebApplication webapp) { System.out.println("Application at " + webapp.getContextPath() + " no longer handling requests"); '''
+public void onShutdown(@Observes @Destroyed WebApplication webapp) {

+System.out.println("Application at " + webapp.getContextPath() + " no longer handling

-9.3.
+requests");

+'''

+24.3.
 Servlet request lifecycle events

-This of events corresponds the the category to event receivers on javax.servlet.ServletRequestListener interface.
-The event а propagated is javax.servlet.ServletRequest (not a javax.servlet.ServletRequestEvent, since the ServletRequest is the only relevant information this event provides).
+This of events corresponds to event the category the receivers on interface. javax.servlet.ServletRequestListener The event propagated is а javax.servlet.ServletRequest (not a javax.servlet.ServletRequestEvent, since the ServletRequest is the only relevant information this event provides).